santureddy/AWS-SAA-C02-Course/README.md

 The storage can be allocated with SSD or magnetic.

-io1 - lots of IOPS and consistent low latency gp2 - same burst pool architecture as it does on EC2, used by default magnetic - compatibility mostly for long term historic uses
+- io1: lots of IOPS and consistent low latency
+- gp2: same burst pool architecture as it does on EC2, used by default
+- magnetic: compatibility mostly for long term historic uses

 Billing is per instance and hourly rate for that compute.
 You are billed for storage allocated.